This policy supersedes any other policies on this topic.

 - The library strives to serve people of all ages, at all levels of need, and considers its endorsement of the Library Bill of Rights and the Freedom to Read documents to apply to the use of electronic information.

-- To ensure equal and fair access is provided, it is necessary to have a policy, which defines the relationship and responsibility of the library and the customer as it relates to the use of library computers, access to the Internet and gaming software and equipment.
+- To ensure equal and fair access is provided, it is necessary to have a policy, which defines the relationship and responsibility of the library and the customer as it relates to the use of library computers and laptops, access to the Internet and gaming software and equipment.

-- The library also provides public access to computers, the Internet (wired and wireless), and gaming equipment in an effort to serve the entertainment interests of all ages, youth in particular.
-Entertainment options afforded through the library's computers and Internet access include, but are not limited to: social media (such as Facebook, Twitter, etc.), Netflix, email, chat rooms, reading and writing of blogs, online games, as well as games available in-house via the Wii system, Gamecube system, and the AWE system.
+- The library also provides public access to computers, laptops, the Internet (wired and wireless), and gaming equipment in an effort to serve the entertainment interests of all ages, youth in particular.

 - The Mount Horeb Public Library provides access to a broad range of information resources through the Internet.
 It makes these services available as part of its mission to fulfill individual informational needs for day-to-day living, cultural, educational, and leisure pursuits.
 The library strives to serve people of all ages at all levels of need and considers its endorsement of the Library Bill of Rights and the Freedom to Read documents to apply to the use of electronic information.
 The library also upholds public access to information in accordance with the provisions of the Constitution of the United States.

-- The Internet offers access to ideas, information, and commentary from around the world that can be personally, professionally, and culturally enriching.
-However, not all sources on the Internet are accurate, complete, or up-to-date.
-It is possible that individuals might access information that they find personally offensive or disturbing.
-The Internet is a global entity that does not fall under the control or governance of any single agency, government, or organization.
-The availability of networked information via library terminals (or library’s wireless) does not constitute the library's endorsement of the content of that information.
+- The availability of networked information via library computers (or library’s wireless) does not constitute the library's endorsement of the content of that information.
 The Mount Horeb Public Library does not warrant information found on the Internet to be accurate, authoritative, factual, timely, or useful for patrons' purposes.
-If any patron believes that information obtained via library terminals (or library’s wireless) inaccurate or offensive, the patron should contact the original producer or distributor of the information.
+If any patron believes that information obtained via library computers, laptops, (or library’s wireless) inaccurate or offensive, the patron should contact the original producer or distributor of the information.